psu-libraries/researcher-metadata/README.md

 ## Dependencies
 This application requires PostgreSQL for a data store, and it has been tested with PostgreSQL 9.5 and 10.10.
 Some functionality requires the [pg_trgm module](https://www.postgresql.org/docs/9.6/pgtrgm.html) to be enabled by running `CREATE EXTENSION pg_trgm;` as the PostgreSQL superuser for the application's database.

+---

+This project was developed by the The Pennsylvania State University Libraries Digital Scholarship and Repository Development team in collaboration with [West Arete](https://westarete.com).